MG2033/ShuffleNet/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## Acknowledgments
-Thanks to all who helped me in my work and special thanks to my colleagues: [Mo'men Mohamed](https://github.com/moemen95), and Mohamed Zahran.
+Thanks for all who helped me in my work and special thanks for my colleagues: [Mo'men Mohamed](https://github.com/moemen95), and Mohamed Zahran.